-The complainant and respondent each have the right to bring fact witnesses to the hearing to testify on their behalf.
+The complainant and respondent each have the right to bring fact witnesses, who must first have been interviewed by the investigator(s), have proffered a written statement, or answered written questions, unless all parties and the Chair assent to the witness's participation in the hearing, to the hearing to testify on their behalf.
 There is no limitation placed on the number of fact witnesses; however, students are required to notify the hearing officer of the names of witnesses attending the hearing at least one University business day in advance of the hearing.
 If a fact witness cannot attend a hearing, the fact witness may email or personally deliver a signed written statement directly to the Chair in advance of the scheduled hearing.
 Character witnesses are not permitted.